 On January 4, 2012, OPM's Atlanta Oversight accepted a classification appeal from [Appellants].
 On May 14, 2012, it was transferred to Philadelphia Oversight for adjudication.
-The appellants occupy identical additional positions hereinafter referred to as position, currently classified as Security Guard (Patrol Boat Operator), GS-085-6, located in the [Organization], Department of Army, in [Location].
-The appellants believe their position should be placed in the Federal Wage System (FWS) and graded as a Small Boat Operator (Security Guard), WG-5786-9.
+We subsequently cancelled [Appellant] appeal because he retired on April 30, 2012, and under controlling law and regulation, no longer has standing to continue this appeal since he no longer occupied the position in question.
+The appellants occupy identical additional positions hereinafter referred to as position, currently classified as Supervisory Security Guard (Patrol Boat Operator), GS-085-7, located in the [Organization Name], in [Location].
+The appellants believe their position should be placed in the Federal Wage System (FWS) and graded as a Supervisory Small Boat Operator (Security Guard), WL-5786-9.
 We received the complete agency administrative report (AAR) on January 25, 2012, and have accepted and decided this appeal under sections 5103 and 5112 of title 5, United States Code (U.S.C.).

-To help decide this appeal, we conducted telephone interviews with the appellant representative on June 1, 2012, and their supervisor on June 5, 2012.
+To help decide this appeal, we conducted telephone interviews with the appellant representative on June 5, 2012, and their immediate supervisor on June 11, 2012.
 In reaching our classification decision, we have carefully considered all of the information obtained from the interviews, as well as all other information of record provided by the appellants and their agency.